Temperature in Perspective

 Another whopper from Climatism is that, as the planet warms, heat waves will become more frequent and severe, endangering the health of populations even in developed nations.
 Climate alarmists discount the benefit of warmer winters on human populations.
 This is an example of “if man-made global warming causes it, it must be bad for people.”

-To mention just one of these studies, Dr. Matthew Falagas analyzed seasonal mortality for 11 nations. the average number of deaths per month was lower in summer and fall months and peaked in the coldest months of the year for all nations.
+To mention just one of these studies, Dr. Matthew Falagas analyzed seasonal mortality for 11 nations.
+The average number of deaths per month was lower in summer and fall months and peaked in the coldest months of the year for all nations.

 The next time one of your friends wants to retire to Florida or Arizona, inform him that the US government and the IPCC warn about premature death in warm climates.
 Maybe they should be retiring to Alaska or Greenland instead?